 Iceland: Weather Overview

-The recent volcanic eruption at Mount Eyjafjallohull in Iceland has resulted in ash , gases and particles spreading to the jet stream 40 to 5000 feet up in altitude .
-The result being a danger that these particles melt in the jet engines and cause them to malfunction .
+The recent volcanic eruption at Mount Eyjafjallajokull in Iceland has resulted in ash, gases and particles spreading to the jet stream 40 to 5000 feet up in altitude.
+The result is a danger that these particles melt in the jet engines and cause them to malfunction.

-This has caused and continues to do so : much disruption to the travel industry with many flights cancelled .
-Most travel insurance companies have refused to cover this within their policies quoting that this is an "Act of God" and therefore there is no cover available .
-However JS Insurance has one broker , that being : Towergate AUL who will cover for cancellation .
-For more inormation and a travel insurance quote go to JS Insurance .
+This has caused and continues to do so: much disruption to the travel industry with many flights cancelled.
+Most travel insurance companies have refused to cover this within their policies quoting that this is an "Act of God" and therefore there is no cover available.
+However, JS Insurance has one broker, that being: Towergate AUL who will cover for cancellation.
+For more information and a travel insurance quote go to JS Insurance.

-<?xml:namespace prefix = u2 />Summers in Iceland are relatively mild with temperatures arraying from 5Â°C at night to as high as 25Â°C throughout the day.
-As one could imagine however, winters are rather cold seeing average January temperatures at -0.5Â°C.
+Summers in Iceland is relatively mild with temperatures arraying from 5Â°C at night to as high as 25Â°C throughout the day.
+As one could imagine, however, winters are rather cold as average January temperatures are at -0.5Â°C.

 Even though the south is the wettest and sometimes coldest part of the country, but snow is uncommon.
 Whereas coastal regions have a tendency to experience winter gales and are usually quite windy.

 Iceland experiences a strong variance in climate; some regions can occasionally observe the four seasons over one day; sunny and mild, windy, cool and rainy and snow with temperatures below freezing point.

 The established wind direction is easterly and westerlies are very sporadic.
 Generally speaking, wind speeds are likely to be higher in the highlands, but topographical qualities can heighten winds and cause strong gusts in lowland areas.
 The average wind speed summits at around 80.5km per hour, while the average storm wind speed lingers around 29km per hour.